 3. Identify the development of broad trends in the Augustan period.

 4. Analyse major developments in the Augustan period.

 The course will introduce students to key evidence for the age of Augustus (from the death of Julius Caesar in 44 BC to the death of Augustus in AD 14), literary, numismatic, inscriptional and archaeological.
 It will examine the reasons for changes in Roman politics and society brought about by the evolution of an imperial regime from a faltering Republican system.
 There will also be a focus on developments in the city of Rome that accommodated and represented these changes.
 Late Republican and Augustan literature will be treated in parallel with historical and societal evidence.
 Important themes will be explored in the writings of the major litterateurs Cicero, Vergil, Horace, Livy, Propertius and Ovid, and in the works of lesser well-known historical and biographical writers of the period.

-This course replaces the following course(s): AHIS3110.
-Students who have successfully completed AHIS3110 are not eligible to enrol in AHIS2000.
+This course replaces AHIS3110.
+If you have successfully completed AHIS3110 you cannot enrol in this course.